NK2 homeobox 1: Function

 Thyroid transcription factor-1 (TTF-1) is a protein that regulates transcription of genes specific for the thyroid, lung, and diencephalon.
 It is also known as thyroid specific enhancer binding protein.
 It is used in anatomic pathology as a marker to determine if a tumor arises from the lung or thyroid.
 NKX2.1 can be induced by activin A via SMAD2 signaling in a human embryonic stem cell differentiation model.

 NKX2.1 is key to the fetal development of lung structures.
 The dorsal-ventral pattern of NKX2.1 expression forms the ventral boundary in the anterior foregut.
 NKX2.1 is expressed only in select cells in the ventral wall of the anterior foregut, and is not expressed in the dorsal wall, where the esophagus will emerge from.

+Knockout mice

 NKX2.1 knockout in mice results in the development of a shortened trachea which is fused to the esophagus, with the bronchi directly connecting this shared tube to the lungs.
 This resembles a complete tracheoesophageal fistula, which is a rare congenital condition in humans.
-Furthermore, distal lung structures do not develop in these knockout mice.
+Distal lung structures do not develop in these knockout mice.
 Branching of the lungs in these mice did not occur past the main-stem bronchi, resulting in lungs that were smaller in size by about 50% compared to the wild-type mice.
 The epithelial lining of these distal structures did not show evidence of differentiation into specialized cells.
 This lining is composed of columnar epithelial cells and scattered ciliated epithelial cells.
 The proximal epithelium of the lungs showed normal differentiation, indicating that proximal differentiation is independent of NKX2.1.
 NKX2.1 is initially expressed in the entire epithelium, but is suppressed in a proximal-distal pattern as the lung continues to develop.